MCX Gold Real Time Live Chart in INR

 The weight of gold is measured in troy ounces (1 troy ounce = 31.1034768 grams), however its purity is measured in ‘carats’.

 ‘Caratage’ is the measurement of the purity of gold alloyed with other metals.
-24 carat is pure gold with no other metals.
+24 carats is pure gold with no other metals.
 Lower caratages contain less gold; 18-carat gold contains 75 per cent gold and 25 percent other metals, often copper or silver.

 The minimum caratage for an item to be called gold varies by country.
 In the US, 10 carats is the legal minimum accepted standard of gold caratage, 14 carats being the most popular.
-In France, the UK, Austria, Portugal and Ireland, 9 carat is the lowest caratage permitted to be called gold.
-In Denmark and Greece, 8 carat is the legal minimum standard.
+In France, the UK, Austria, Portugal and Ireland, 9 carats is the lowest caratage permitted to be called gold.
+In Denmark and Greece, 8 carats is the legal minimum standard.